InfoCision Stadium–Summa Field: Structure and facilities

-InfoCision Stadium holds 27,000 spectators in traditional seating with an additional 3,000 the grassy knoll on the south end of the stadium.
+InfoCision Stadium holds 27,000 spectators in traditional seating with an additional 3,000 on the grassy knoll on the south end of the stadium.
 The cost for the stadium complex, including the end zone facility, was $61.6 million.
 There is one team shop, located on the south side of the stadium.
 The scoreboard frame is 84 ft wide and 60 ft high.
 A 39 by 22 ft video board is surrounded by the frame.
 In addition, there are video ribbon boards located throughout.
 The seven-level press tower contains concession stands, restrooms, and 80000 sqft of academic space.
 Premium seating options include the Kaulig Companies Club Level, which features 522 Club Seats, 38 luxury boxes, two bar areas, and upscale concessions; 17 Suites, which include 16 private suites, and one presidential suite; and the Montrose Auto Group Press Level.
 The 7th level of the western building contains press rooms.
 Lower levels of the tower include locker rooms and sports medicine facilities.

 The stadium also has a sloped, grassy hill at the south end of the field that seats 3,000 people.
 The section is used to accommodate spillover from the 5,000 seat student section, also known as the "Roo Zoo", that is located in the bleachers adjacent to the hill on both sides of the field.